vinestreet/vsi_wp_template/readme.md

 Initialize the wordpress core submodule:

-cd into the root directory and enter:

 	git submodule update --init

-The submodule will checkout the wordpress `master` branch.
+This will checkout the wordpress `master` branch.
 This branch is latest development version of wordpress and is often unstable.
 To checkout a stable version of wordpress, find the latest branch before `master` on the [Wordpress Core](https://github.com/markjaquith/WordPress).
 As of this writing, the latest stable branch is `3.2-branch`.

 `cd` into `/core` and checkout the stable branch: